emberjs/guides/source/localizable/models/customizing-serializers.md

 JSON object described above.

-This method receives the `store`, the Model class for the request, the payload payload, the id of the record request (or `null` if there is no id associated with the request) and the request type (a string with the possible values of: `'findRecord'`, `'queryRecord'`, `'findAll'`, `'findBelongsTo'`, `'findHasMany'`, `'findMany'`, `'query'`,
+This method receives the `store`, the Model class for the request, the payload, the id of the record request (or `null` if there is no id associated with the request) and the request type (a string with the possible values of: `'findRecord'`, `'queryRecord'`, `'findAll'`, `'findBelongsTo'`, `'findHasMany'`, `'findMany'`, `'query'`,